-Above we discussed the likely advantages of operationally separating generation from transmission.
-Similar issues may arise regarding other vertical arrangements in the electric industry.
-Both competition and consumer protection concerns are associated with vertical integration between regulated parent utilities and their affiliates operating in unregulated markets.
+(5) Relationships between parent regulated utilities and affiliates are a potentially important competitive concern in regulatory reform in the electric industry.
+Although both AEP and Allegheny report their compliance with FERC's rules on affiliate relations, some incentives to discriminate in affiliate transactions are likely to remain.
 Several states are developing structural and behavioral rules to govern transactions between regulated parent transmission firms and their unregulated affiliates.
-We addressed these concerns, from both competition and consumer protection perspectives, in our recently filed comment to the Public Utility Commission of Texas and we believe that it may be of interest to the Task Force.
+We addressed these concerns, from both competition and consumer protection perspectives, in our recently filed comment to the Public Utilities Commission of Texas.
 This comment can be found at the FTC's website (www.ftc.gov/be/advofile.htm).